geoschem/gcpy/docs/source/Getting-Started-with-GCPy.rst

     git clone https://github.com/geoschem/gcpy.git
     cd gcpy
+	conda config --add channels conda-forge
+    conda install geoschem-gcpy --only-deps
+	pip install -e .

-Conda/PyPi will handle the installation of dependencies when you install from this clone and will point all GCPy links to this directory.
+Conda will handle the installation of dependencies when you install from this clone, and pip will point all GCPy links to this directory.

-TODO: Figure out whether conda develop functions correctly and adjust instructions accordingly

 Manual install using source code (pre-1.0.0)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~